Communication Trade-offs

 When Each Side Wins

-Detailed diagrams win when: The specific topic demands precision (e.g., a complex data migration sequence diagram showing all error paths, or a data model ERD for the core business objects).
+Detailed diagrams win when: The topic demands precision, such as a data migration sequence diagram with all error paths, or a data model ERD for core business objects.

-The layered approach: Create readable high-level diagrams for your presentation, with a second level of detail available in notes if judges ask to zoom in.
-This gives you the best of both: clean visuals for presentation and detail for Q&A.
+The layered approach: Create readable high-level diagrams for the presentation, with a second level of detail in notes for when judges ask to zoom in.
+This delivers clean visuals during the presentation and depth during Q&A.

 Readability Rules